Get the Most Accurate SHL Verbal Reasoning Test Practice (2025)

 Candidates who take the SHL Verbal tests usually face three main difficulties that may cause them to lose marks:

-1. Tight time limits - there are 30 questions to be answered in 19 questions.
-Meaning, you have about 40 seconds per question.
+1. Tight time limits - the test consists of 30 questions to be answered in 19 minutes.
+This means that you have about 40 seconds to answer each question.

 2. Failing to stick only to what’s given in the passage and jumping to conclusions based on your own knowledge.